Lord's Supper in Reformed theology: Christ's presence

 The Reformed confessions teach that Christ's true body and blood are really present in the Lord's Supper.
 Regarding what is received in the Supper, the Reformed tradition does not disagree with the position of Catholicism or Lutheranism.
 Reformed confessions teach that partakers of the Supper, in the words of the Belgic Confession, partake of "the proper and natural body and the proper blood of Christ".
 However, they deny the explanations for this eating and drinking made by Lutherans and Catholics.

-Against Catholics, Reformed confessions teach that the bread and wine of the Supper do not become the blood and body of Christ, as in the Catholic view of transubstantiation.
+Reformed confessions teach that the bread and wine of the Supper do not become the blood and body of Christ, as in the Catholic view of transubstantiation.
 Against Lutherans, Reformed confessions do not teach that partakers of the Supper eat Christ's body and drink his blood with their mouths (manducatio oralis).
 While Reformed confessions teach that in the Supper Christ is received in both his divine and human natures, the manner of eating is believed to be spiritual (manducatio spiritualis).
 The body and blood of Christ remain fleshly substance, but they are communicated to the partaker in a spiritual manner.